ejmr/LNVL/docs/Instructions.md

 every opcode must have a corresponding instruction, in this case the `no-op` opcode.

+### Say ###

+This instruction prints dialog to the screen.
+The arguments table for its action function requires the following properties:

+1. `content`: A string representing the dialog to say.

+2. `character`: *(Optional)* A instance of an `LNVL.Character` who will speak the dialog.
+If this argument is present the text will appear in the color defined by the `character.textColor` property.

 ### Set-Name ###

 This instruction changes the name of a given target object.